pieces-app/pieces-os-client-sdk-for-csharp/README.md

 ### Sample apps

-- [Remind Me](./src/SampleApps/RemindMe/) - an app that reminds you about what you have been working on over the last few hours using live context.
+- [Remind Me](./src/SampleApps/RemindMe/) - an app that reminds you about what you have been working on over the last few hours using Pieces Long-Term Memory.

 ## Pieces.OS.Client Examples